How to Make a Mocha

 A mocha is essentially a latte with chocolate.
 It typically consists of espresso, steamed milk, and chocolate syrup or powder.
 The chocolate element distinguishes it from a standard latte, providing a richer, sweeter flavour profile.
 Mochas can be customised to suit individual preferences, whether you like it dark and intense or sweet and creamy.

-• Freshly Roasted Coffee Beans: For the best flavour, always start with high-quality, freshly roasted coffee beans.
-As a consistent supplier of fresh roasted coffee beans across Australia, we ensure you always have access to the best.
+• Freshly roasted coffee beans: For the best flavour, always start with high-quality, freshly roasted coffee beans.
 Look for beans with tasting notes that complement chocolate, such as those with nutty or caramel undertones.

 • Chocolate: This is the star of your mocha.
 You can use chocolate syrup, chocolate powder, or even melted chocolate.